Concepts¶

 The equality operator for

-is assumed to be a multipass sequence unless specifically disabled withdisable_multipass
+regular_cursoris assumed to be a multipass sequence unless specifically disabled withdisable_multipass.

 -